ARTSZL/2048-docker/README.md

 # Dockerized 2048 Game Deployment on AWS Elastic Beanstalk

 This project create the popular 2048 game using Docker and deploys it to AWS Elastic Beanstalk.
 The 2048 game source code is available at [https://github.com/gabrielecirulli/2048](https://github.com/gabrielecirulli/2048).
+Thanks to [N4si](https://github.com/N4si) for the step by step walkthrough.

 ## Prerequisites